In the history

 Alabama

 alone accounted for as much as $5 million in losses.
-After several false starts, the claims were finally
+The claims were finally

 resolved under the Treaty of Washington (1871), by